paulcair/paulcairns/content/skillsportfolio/3d-printing/SLA-printing/index.md

 ### 1. Remove the resin bath and level the bed

+It is good practice to perform the bd levelling step eny tim you remove the resin bath or the build plate.

 VERY IMPORTANT: THE RESIN CURES DUE TO UV LIGHT.
-IF YOU PLAN TO REMOVE THE RESIN BATH BE SURE TO COVER IT FROM SUNLIGHT SO THAT IT DOES NOT CURE AND YOU DO NOT WASTE RESIN.
+IF YOU PLAN TO REMOVE THE RESIN BATH, BE SURE TO COVER IT FROM SUNLIGHT SO THAT IT DOES NOT CURE AND YOU DO NOT WASTE RESIN.